top of page

 5 x 2min Round 1 Minute Rest

-• At PRO-AM level all fighters will not be required to wear head-guards.
+• At PRO-AM/SEMI-PRO level all fighters will not be required to wear head-guards.
 But will be required to wear all required protective equipment designed for the desired rules to be contested.

-• Any PRO-AM fighter featuring on any WKO sanctioned Gala event will not receive a fight purse.
+• Any PRO-AM/SEMI-PRO fighter featuring on any WKO sanctioned Gala event will not receive a fight purse.
 But can receive ticket commission at an agreed rate between promoter and fighter.

 THE DEFINITION OF A PROFESSIONAL WKO FIGHTER: